janasoham/janasoham.github.io/_pages/about.md

 I finished my Ph.D. at the [Department of Statistics and Data Science, Yale University](https://statistics.yale.edu/).
 During my doctoral studies at Yale, I have been fortunate to be mentored by [Prof. Yihong Wu](http://www.stat.yale.edu/~yw562/).
 Prior to this, I spent five wonderful years at [Indian Statistical Institute (ISI), Kolkata](https://www.isical.ac.in/), completing my Bachelors of Statistics (B.Stat.) and Masters of Statistics (M.Stat.) with specialization in Theoretical Statistics.
 For my Master's dissertation, I worked on minimum distance estimators that can avoid Kernel smoothing in the estimation process, under the guidance of [Prof. Ayanendranath Basu](https://www.isical.ac.in/~ayanbasu/).

-<b class="term">I am currently in the academic job market, looking for positions starting in Fall 2024.</b>
+<b class="term">I will join the University of Notre Dame as an Assistant Professor in the Department of Applied and Computational Mathematics and Statistics, starting Fall 2024.</b>

 <span style='color:grey'>Research interests</span>
 ---------------------------------------------------